About the North West LHIN

 The North West LHIN is a non-profit organization established in June 2005.
 Extending from Hudson Bay in the North to the United States border, and from the Manitoba border to just west of White River, the communities of the North West LHIN are spread across 458,010 kilometres.

-The North West LHIN does not directly provide health care services.
 We work with health care providers, communities and the public to set priorities and plan health services in Northwestern Ontario.
 We will oversee the integration and coordination of local health services to make it easier for clients/patients to access the care they need.
 The North West LHIN is also responsible for allocating funding for the following health services in Northwestern Ontario:

 - Community Support Service Organizations